ADBond/splinkclickhouse/docs/engines/clickhouse_server.md

 To use Clickhouse with Splink you will need to connect to your Clickhouse instance with [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect).

-You will need to configure a client to your running version, and use this to create a [Splink DatabaseAPI]
+You will need to configure a client to your running version, and use this to create a Splink DatabaseAPI:

 ```python
 import clickhouse_connect